Condor-Performance-Modeling/how-to/README.md

 you back the instructions on how to get an account and then how to access it.
 I'm doing it this way to avoid exposing the process, sorry.

-## Create and register your ssh keys.
+## Create and register your ssh keys

 Once you have access to a linux machine generate your public SSH keys.
 You will add this key to your github account.

 ### Create your keys
 Your home directory is /nfshome/\<login id\>